NASA-IMPACT/veda-ui/docs/development/SETUP.md

 The title of any PR to `main` should follow [Conventional Commit](https://www.conventionalcommits.org/en/v1.0.0/).
 This is to make sure the versioning of the automatic release works without additional effort.
 Please give it a read to [its summary](https://www.conventionalcommits.org/en/v1.0.0/#summary) before making a PR.

+An example PR title could look like this:
+`feat: Implement new component` or `fix: typo in description`

 ### Testing

 ## Unit tests